 When do I begin planning and applying to study abroad?

 Students interested in studying abroad should begin the planning process as early as possible – freshman year is a good time to start.
-An annual study abroad fair is held in late January and offers an opportunity for freshmen to begin their search for programs that best meet their academic and personal needs.
+An annual study abroad fair is held in early February and offers an opportunity for freshmen to begin their search for programs that best meet their academic and personal needs.
 Academic planning and program research can be a complicated and time-consuming process, so students should allow ample time to speak with their academic advisors, meet with the study abroad director, and complete application materials.
 Fall semester applications are due in early February.
-Spring semester applications are due in late April.
+Spring semester applications are due in early April.

 Where can I go?